matrix-org/matrix-spec-proposals/proposals/2674-event-relationships.md

 However, event relationships can still be used in existing room versions, but the user experince may worse if redactions are performed.

-## Edge Cases

-What does it mean to call /context on a relation?
- * We should probably just return the root event for now, and then refine it in future for threading?
- * XXX: what does synapse do here?

-Do we need to support retrospective references?
- * For something like "m.duplicate" to retrospectively declare that one event dupes another, we might need to bundle two-levels deep (subject+ref and then ref+target).
-We can cross this bridge when we get there though, as a 4th aggregation type

 ## Potential issues

 ### Federation considerations